MicrosoftDocs/office-365-management-api/office-365-management-api/get-started-with-office-365-management-apis.md

 3. **REPLY URL**.
 This is the URL that a tenant admin will be redirected to after granting consent to allow your application to access their data by using the Office 365 Management APIs.
 You can configure multiple reply URLs as needed.
 Azure automatically sets the first one to match the sign-on URL you specified when you created the application, but you can change this value as needed.

-Be sure to click **Save** after making any changes to these properties.
+Be sure to choose **Save** after making any changes to these properties.

 ### Generate a new key for your application